 - Current value of your share less original value of share: £112,500 - £75,000 = £37,500 (Customers increased share value)

 - The most you can borrow would be: £28,125 (£37,500 x 75%)

 What we need you to provide

 To approve a re-mortgage or further advance we will require you to provide us with the following:

-A cheque to Family Mosaic for the administration work involved (please refer to our “Guide to Administration Charges”
+- A cheque to Family Mosaic for the administration work involved

 If you are taking a further advance with your existing lender or re-mortgaging and taking a further advance you will need to provide this additional information:

-Written confirmation from you informing us why you want to increase your borrowing and, if the additional borrowing is for home improvements, please give details of the home improvements you plan to make, together with quotes, invoices or receipts for the work being carried out
+- Written confirmation from you informing us why you want to increase your borrowing.
+If the additional borrowing is for home improvements, please give details of the home improvements you plan to make, together with quotes, invoices or receipts for the work being carried out.

 What are the likely costs involved?